Will-Toolkit/Toolkit-Userscripts/README.md

 All the files here are userscripts.
 You can install userscripts into your browser via the [Tampermonkey](https://www.tampermonkey.net/) extension.

-Once the extension is installed, individual userscripts can be installed by clicking on the links below (or copying in the source code above)
+Once the extension is installed, individual userscripts can be installed by copying the links below (or navigating to the source code in the repository)

 ---